Migrate databases from SQL Server by using Log Replay Service - Azure SQL Managed Instance

 Configure Azure storage behind a firewall

-If your Azure storage is behind a firewall, you may see the following message in the SQL managed instance error log:
+If your Azure storage is behind a firewall, you might see the following message in the SQL managed instance error log:

 Audit: Storage access denied user fault.
 Creating an email notification: